Aucien/Gordon_Dan_CPSC_349-02_Final_Project/client/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the front-end application for the tic-tac-toe game.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Get's node modules

 ### `npm start`